Updated May, 2021

 - Stay calm

-- Use your inhaler
+- Use their inhaler

-- Seek emergency medical help
+- Seek emergency medical help if their inhalers do not help

 This asthma attack information is not for people on a SMART or MART regime, who will have their own action plan.